sdc-china/IDA-doc/_posts/2018-10-17-administration-settings-configuration.md

-BAW Deployment Remote Dir | Installation Package Remote Dir Deployment Timeout(seconds) | Timeout of check if snapshot is installed on PS and set as default snapshot Deployment Check Interval(seconds) | Interval of check if snapshot is installed on PS and set as default snapshot Host | SMTP host
+BAW Deployment Remote Dir | Installation Package Remote Dir Deployment Timeout(seconds) | Timeout of check if snapshot is installed on PS and set as default snapshot Deployment Check Interval(seconds) | Interval of check if snapshot is installed on PS and set as default snapshot Max # of builds to keep | If not empty, only up to this number of builds are kept Days to keep builds | If not empty, builds are only kept up to this number of days Host | SMTP host
 Port | SMPT port
 Sender Email | Sender email
+Sender Password | Sender Password

 ## Set K8s configuration